meain/esa/README.md

 ### Using Specialized Agents

-ESA becomes powerful when you use specialized agents.
+ESA becomes powerful when you use specialized agents. **See the [Agent Creation Guide](./docs/agents.md) for detailed instructions on:**

+- Writing agent configuration files
+- Defining custom functions
+- Parameter handling and validation
+- Advanced templating features
+- Best practices and examples

 The following are things you can do with the example agents provided in `./example`.
 Use the `+agent-name` syntax:

 ```bash
 # Kubernetes operations